A transfer principle: from periods to isoperiodic foliations: Connectedness of the boundary of a fiber of

-Since $a_1,a_2\in\ker p$, we have $\vol(p_{|V})=\vol p>0$.
-If $p_{|V}$ is a Haupt homomorphism, then any primitive element in $\mathbb{Z}a_1\oplus\mathbb{Z}a_2$ is pinchable (see Lemma \ref{l:adding handles to Haupt}).
-Take a form $\omega$ with periods $p_{|V}$ and two simple zeroes.
-In $\omega$ choose embedded paths with distinct endpoints of lengths $p(b_1)$ and $p(b_2)$ respectively that do not intersect.
-This can always be done if $p(b_1)=p(b_2)=0$ by taking pairs of short twins at distinct zeroes of $\omega$.
+Next suppose $a_{1},a_{2}$ forms a basis of $ L$ corresponding to $\spl$ vertices and $\deg p_{L}\geq 2$.
+We claim that we can construct a marked stable form of period $p$ with precisely two non-separating nodes that correspond to the given classes.
+The corresponding vertices are thus joined by an edge in $\mathcal{G}_{p}$.
+Indeed, take a form $(C_{2},m_{2},\omega_{2})$ of genus $g-2$ and periods $p_{L}$ with two simple zeros.
+Complete the elements $a_{1 },a_{2}$ to a symplectic basis $a_{i},b_{i}$ of $H_{1}(\Sigma_{g})$.
+For $i=1,2$, apply Lemma \ref{lbz} to $\omega_{2}$ to choose an embedded path $\beta_{i}$ in $C_{2}$ having distinct endpoints and satisfying We can further assume that $\beta_{1}$ and $\beta_{2}$ are disjoint.
+Indeed, if $p(b_1)=p(b_2)=0$ it suffices to take pairs of short twins at distinct zeros of $\omega_{2}$.
 If only one of them is non-zero, we can take a very short pair of twins to realize the zero period so as to avoid the path of non-zero length.
 If both are non-zero and we have initially taken two paths that intersect, we change one of the paths in its homotopy class with fixed endpoints to avoid the intersections.
-Gluing the endpoints of the said paths and marking the form by pinching $a_1$ and $a_2$ and associating $b_i$ to the corresponding loop we obtain a form that pinches $a_1$ and $a_2$.
-Therefore $a_1\sim a_2$.
+Gluing the endpoints of the said paths and marking the form by collapsing $a_1$ and $a_2$ to the nodes, and associating $b_i$ to the corresponding loop $\beta_{i}$ we obtain a marked stable form of period $p$ with two non-separating nodes as was claimed.
+In full generality it is not true that every primitive element of $L$ corresponds to a simple vertex.
+However, if $\deg p_{L}\geq 3$ we have that every primitive element of $L$ corresponds to a $\spl$ vertex.
+The previous argument shows that we only have to check that for any pair of primitive elements $a,a'\in L$ we can construct a sequence $a=a_{0}, \ldots, a_{n}=a'$ of primitive elements in $L$ such that $a_{i},a_{i+1}$ form a basis of $L$ for each $i=0,\ldots, n-1$.
+This is guaranteed by Gauss algorithm in $L$.